GrapheneOS/hardened_malloc/README.md

   contained within an isolated memory region with high entropy random guard regions around it.

-Additional compile-time configuration is available in the `config.h` file for controlling the balance between security and performance / memory usage.
-By default, all the optional security features are enabled.
-Options are only provided for the features with a significant performance or memory usage cost.
+More advanced compile-time configuration is available in the `config.h` file and will be migrated to the main configuration when proper sanity checks and documentation are written.
+The following advanced options are available:

 ```
-#define WRITE_AFTER_FREE_CHECK true
-#define SLOT_RANDOMIZE true
-#define ZERO_ON_FREE true
-#define SLAB_CANARY true
 #define GUARD_SLABS_INTERVAL 1
 #define GUARD_SIZE_DIVISOR 2
 #define REGION_QUARANTINE_RANDOM_SIZE 128